inktrap/studyriffic/docs/USER.md

 ## Publish your data

 My intention is to make the step from the database to the results transparent.
-In addition I would reccomend using something like Sweave or Rmarkdown to make the relationship between the results and the published results transparent:
+In addition I would reccomend using something like [knitr](http://yihui.name/knitr/) and Rmarkdown to make the relationship between the results and the published results transparent:

  - by using your ``settings.csv`` file which lists the authors of the study, you (or I) can write a script to export your ``csv``-files to a designated